+A different---and in applied latent-trait work, common---approach is the method of composition (MOC), which aims to propagate uncertainty from the measurement stage, where $X$ is estimated based on a set of observed indicators $W$, into the second-stage regression.
+In the two-stage MOC implementation commonly applied with latent predictors, one first draws a latent-score vector from $p(X\mid W)$, then re-anchors it to a common identified scale and regresses $Y$ on the resulting standardized draw.
+We denote the pre-standardized draw by $\tilde X_{\mathrm{MOC}}^{(t)}$ and the standardized regressor by $\hat X_{\mathrm{MOC}}^{(t)}$.
+Crucially, these draws condition on $W$ but not on $Y$, even though $Y$ contains information about $X$ whenever $\beta_X\neq0$.\footnote{\citet[p.~216]{treier2008democracy} state this as the assumption, $p(x\mid Z)=p(x\mid w,y,Z)$; here their $Z$ corresponds to our indicator matrix $W$ and, suppressing additional covariates, this is the restriction $p(X\mid W,Y)=p(X\mid W)$.}

-Previous work in political science and elsewhere has considered how to appropriately propagate the uncertainty in estimates of latent predictors into estimated slope coefficients in regression models.
-While some of this work has estimated the latent variable and regression models jointly, e.g., using full Bayesian MCMC or related methods, much of this work has employed an approach based on the method of composition (MOC) \citep[p.
-52]{tanner2012tools}.
-In a prominent article that introduced the specific variant of MOC commonly used in political science and more broadly, \citet{treier2008democracy} estimate countries' levels of democracy, a latent trait, using Bayesian MCMC; then, for each iteration of the sampler for the latent traits, they estimate a regression predicting the risk of civil war with level of democracy and other factors, where level of democracy is set to the iteration's sampled value of the latent traits.
-Many high-impact works have used MOC with the goal of appropriately accounting for the uncertainty in latent predictors \citep[see e.g.][]{bernhard2020parties, caughey2018policy, caughey2019public, jessee2010partisan, kastellec2015polarizing, lax2019party}.
-The Varieties of Democracy (V-Dem) project even provides, in addition to point estimates of their democracy measures, a series of posterior samples so that researchers can employ MOC in subsequent models \citep{pemstein2018varieties}.\footnote{Note, however, that V-Dem's use of MOC to combine individual measures into more general indices and account for the resulting uncertainty \citep{mcmann2016strategies} does not necessarily suffer from the issues we identify in using MOC to fit second stage regression models with latent predictors.} In a recent \emph{APSR Letter}, \citet{TAI_HU_SOLT_2024} criticize previous work on the relationship between public support for democracy and regime survival, arguing that MOC should be used to incorporate the uncertainty in estimates of the latent predictors.
+Many high-impact works have used MOC with the goal of appropriately accounting for the uncertainty in latent predictors \citep[e.g.][]{bernhard2020parties, caughey2018policy, caughey2019public, jessee2010partisan, kastellec2015polarizing, lax2019party, TAI_HU_SOLT_2024}.
+The Varieties of Democracy (V-Dem) project even provides, in addition to point estimates of their democracy measures, a series of posterior samples so that researchers can employ MOC in subsequent analyses \citep{pemstein2018varieties}.\footnote{Our critique concerns using MOC to fit second-stage regression models with latent predictors.
+V-Dem's use of MOC to combine individual measures into more general indices and account for the resulting uncertainty \citep{mcmann2016strategies} does not necessarily suffer from the same issues.}